High Priests of America

 “I certainly hope we will not need it then.”

 “Why?
 You know where to find it.”
 Ixtli grinned up at him.
-Then he gracefully crawled onto Blaze’s cot and gestured invitingly.
+Then he crawled onto Blaze’s cot, graceful like a cat, and gestured invitingly.
 “Come and get some.”

-Yes, this was definitely not how he envisioned this to go, Blaze thought, as he knelt behind the cunning trespasser.
+Yes, this was definitely not how he envisioned this transpiring, Blaze thought, as he knelt behind the cunning trespasser.

-Ixtli was smarter than to be loud that night, but Blaze could tell that he would be without restraint if only they knew they were alone, and it made him want to hear him scream in pleasure.
-But he too was smarter than that as well, so they coupled in silence, just grunts and stifled moans, skin on skin, sweat and their sticky seed and the smell of vanilla.
+Ixtli was smarter than to be loud that night, but Blaze could tell that he would be without restraint if only they knew they were alone, and it made him want to hear the man cry out in pleasure.
+But he too was smarter than that, and so they coupled in silence, just grunts and stifled moans, skin on skin, sweat and their sticky seed and the smell of vanilla.

-It was only afterwards, when they were both satisfied, that Blaze found himself with a knife to his neck again.
+It was only afterwards, when they were both satisfied, that Blaze found himself with a knife to his throat again.
 It was not the same knife.
-This one was small, one that the other priest could have had hidden away in the folds of his loincloth or even in his hair.
-He rolled his eyes.
+This one was small, one that the other priest could have stashed away in the folds of his loincloth or even in his hair.
+The supervising high priest rolled his eyes.
 Ixtli had come more than prepared.

 Ixtli snorted.
-His blade lingered at Blaze’s throat for a space of several breaths, then withdrew.
+His blade lingered for a span of several breaths, then withdrew.
 “We have a deal.”

 He rose to his feet and put his loincloth back on.
 Then he went to pick up his other knife.
 As he bowed down to get it, he tossed Blaze a smug look.
 “I will see you on another night.
 We can work out the exact terms then.”

 Blaze nodded.
-He watched Ixtli turn his back on him and leave slowly, his body language more than perfectly calculated.
+He watched Ixtli turn his back on him and unhurriedly leave, his body language more than perfectly calculated.
 This show, the supervising high priest knew, was for him now.

 * * *

-Their third night was filled with hungry kisses and Ixtli’s muffled screams.
+Their third night was filled with hungry kisses and Ixtli’s muffled moans.

-On the fourth night, Ixtli tried to kill Blaze, and just smiled at the high-priest when the man had to resort to his power to stay his hand that was too quick and too deliberate to grasp on time.
-Ixtli claimed he was merely testing the high priest’s reflexes, that he just wanted to see what he would do and how, but Blaze called his bluff.
+On the fourth night, Ixtli tried to kill Blaze, and just smiled at the high priest, when the man had to resort to his power to stay the elegant hand that was too quick and too deliberate to grasp on time.
+Ixtli claimed he was merely testing the high priest’s reflexes, that he just wanted to see what the man would do and how, but Blaze called his bluff.
 Ixtli said that Blaze knew he had to try.
 Blaze told him he didn’t really.
-He expressed hope to enjoy this business relationship for long years to come.
+He also expressed hope to enjoy this business relationship for long years to come.
 All the way to the conquest that Ixtli said was coming, and perhaps, even beyond that.

-On the fifth night, they lay with each other again, but they also conversed, finding each other to be equal partners in an intellectual discussion.
+On the fifth night, they lay with each other again, but they also conversed nearly to the break of dawn, finding each other to be equal partners in an intellectual discussion.
 And that was just the very start of it.

 That afternoon Blaze found himself hosting his newfound ally in the privacy of his garden.
 It was a nice sunlit place, full of blooming flowers and greenery, rare plants brought from the jungles growing alongside simple herbs, vegetables and fruits, all maintained by the high priest’s servants and by Blaze personally.
 Having a garden was a privilege of nobles and high ranking officials, and it was definitely one of the perks of being the supervising high priest that Blaze truly enjoyed.
 He had never shared the garden with anyone this way.
 It was a pleasure to see Ixtli here, basking in the sun and the sweet scent of blossoms.